sengsgx/sengsgx/seng_runtime/README.md

 #### <a name="benchnginxruntime" /> Benchmarking NGINX
 The script for benchmarking NGINX (`bench_with_wrk2.bash`) is located in `benchmarking/nginx/`.
 The script uses `wrk2` to query the NGINX demo page (`"/"`) with step-wise increasing request rate and measure the per request latency.
-The measurement results are parsed into a CSV format for simplified analysis.
+The measurement results are parsed into a CSV format for simplified analysis and are stored in the `results/` directory.

 Preparation: The script includes 3 different definitions of the `LOADS` variable which defines the request rates used by the benchmark.
 Choose the one matching your NGINX mode or adapt to your needs.